LeeGing/The-Questionnaire/README.md

 ## 3 Types of Questionnaires

-1. True/False Questionnaire
+1. True/False Questionnaire - Career Questions - suggests whether users would enjoy being a lumberjack.
-2. Multiple Choice Questionnaire
+2. Multiple Choice Questionnaire - Activity Questions - helps users decide what activities to do for the day.
-3. Dropdown Menu Questionnaires
+3. Dropdown Menu Questionnaires - Networking Questions - suggests events and clubs for users.

 ## Pictures
 <p>[3 Types of Questionnaires]</p>